Rec Room Content Discovery

 Less is more means removing the sacred metrics

-Players wanted to find new rooms.
-I started to integrate “New” indicators directly into the room cards.
+Then I started to integrate “New” indicators directly into the room cards.
 I designed four variants.

 It turned out the winning variant was the most controversial: completely removing the room's lifetime “cheer count” and replacing it with a clean “New” token, which led to a 5.5% increase in visits and 6.5% increase in time spent.